MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-update.md

 - SetPolicyDrivenUpdateSourceForOtherUpdates

 > [!NOTE]
-> If you have not properly configured Update/UpdateServiceUrl correctly to point to your WSUS server, this policy will have no effect.
+> - If you have not properly configured Update/UpdateServiceUrl correctly to point to your WSUS server, this policy will have no effect.
+> - If you're also using the **Specify settings for optional component installation and component repair** ([ADMX_Servicing](policy-csp-admx-servicing.md))policy to enable content for FoDs and language packs, see [How to make Features on Demand and language packs available when you're using WSUS or Configuration Manager](/windows/deployment/update/fod-and-lang-packs) to verify your policy configuration.
 <!-- SetPolicyDrivenUpdateSourceForFeatureUpdates-Editable-End -->

 <!-- SetPolicyDrivenUpdateSourceForFeatureUpdates-DFProperties-Begin -->